samsambutdifferent/action-recognition-on-compressed-data/README.md

 2.2_Naive_temporal_compression

+All models in this section are based off the paper by Tran et al. (2018) with reference to the code on at (Tensorflow)[https://www.tensorflow.org/tutorials/video/video_classification].
+The (mv-extractor)[https://github.com/LukasBommes/mv-extractor] library is used for key frame and motion vector extraction

 ## R(2+1)D Models

-All models in this section are based off the paper by Tran et al. (2018) with reference to the code on at (Tensorflow)[https://www.tensorflow.org/tutorials/video/video_classification]

 ## Uncompressed data on R(2+1)D